 The "wait for" function is a powerful tool for pausing a profile until a particular process variable reaches a predefined setpoint.
 This differs from the guaranteed soak function by being a single shot monitor.
 With the guaranteed soak, the process variable is monitored throughout the whole step.
-If the process exceeds the upper or lower deviation, the profile will pause until the process returns to within those limits.
+If the process exceeds the upper or lower soak band, the profile will pause until the process returns to within the band.
 The wait for function puts the profile in hold and "waits for" the process to exceed a particular value that is set for the step.
 Once the process reaches this setpoint value, the profile will resume.

 A profile can also be set to wait for a digital input.
-This allows any of the eight available inputs to be selected.
-When the EZT-560i reaches the step, it will wait for the input to change state before continuing the step.
+This allows any of the eight optional digital inputs to be selected.
+When the EZT-570i reaches the step, it will wait for the input to change state before continuing the step.

-To enable a wait for in a step, press the "Wait For" button.
+To enable a wait for in a step, press the "Events Select" button and select "Wait For Events".
 This opens the wait for entry window.
-From this window, select the input to wait for, and if a process variable is selected, enter the setpoint for the wait.
+From this window, select the input to wait for, and if a process variable is selected (Loop or monitor input), enter the setpoint for the wait.
 This is the setpoint that the process variable must reach in order for the step to continue.
 Once the entries have been made, return to the profile entry screen by pressing the "Back to Step Data" button.